 - Other members of the County Executive Committee.

 - Several representatives equal to the number of executive committee members appointed by the Governor.
 They should be nominated by (and represent) organisations representing professionals, business, labour issues, women, persons with disabilities, the elderly, and faith-based groups at the county level.
 The persons should not come from county public officers.

-The County Budget and Economic Forum should provide a means for consultation by the county government on—
+The Forum should provide a means for consultation by the county government on—

 - Preparation of county plans, the County Fiscal Strategy Paper and the Budget Review and Outlook Paper for the county

 - Matters relating to budgeting, the economy and financial management at the county level.

 While doing the consultations with the public, the County Budget and Economic Forum should follow the consultation process provided in the County Governments Act.

 The county governments faced challenges in setting up their CBEFs in the beginning.
 The Commission on Revenue Allocation (CRA) established a set of guidelines to enable the counties to set up the CBEFs.

 The guidelines came about through a unique collaboration between CRA, the International Budget Partnership Kenya, The Institute for Social Accountability, and CBEF members in both Busia and Taita Taveta Counties.